PedroGartner/Nuke-Text-Editor/README.md

 # Nuke Text Editor

-A clean and efficient Text Editor for Nuke, designed to help artists and technical directors write notes, manage tasks, and edit text files directly inside the Nuke environment.
+A clean and efficient Text Editor for Nuke, designed to help artists write notes, manage tasks, and edit text files directly inside the Nuke environment.

 Developed by Pedro Gartner.